yankihue/300Tang-Script/README.md

 [Desktop Entry]
 Encoding=UTF-8
 Name=300Tang
-Comment=Random wallpaper generator
+Comment=Random wallpaper generator.
 Icon=gnome-info
-Exec=python3 ~/Desktop/300Tang/300tang/main.py
+Exec=gnome-terminal -x bash -c "cd ~/Desktop/300Tang/300tang && python3 main.py exec bash"
 Terminal=false
 Type=Application
 Categories=

 X-GNOME-Autostart-enabled=true
 X-GNOME-Autostart-Delay=10

 ```
-Modify the exec=.../main.py path if you placed the project in another directory.
+Modify the Exec=cd .../300Tang/300tang path if you placed the project in another directory.
 If its in your desktop, you can use this one without modifying.

 # TODO
+* Make .service file and use systemctl to run script without terminal
 * Add more base images
 * Add English and Pinyin